Commonfare-net/secrets/README.md

-# FXC - Freecoin's Secret Sharing
+# Secrets

+Simple Secret Sharing Service for social and decentralised management of passwords

 [![software by Dyne.org](https://www.dyne.org/wp-content/uploads/2015/12/software_by_dyne.png)](http://www.dyne.org)

+Free and fully functional demo on [secrets.dyne.org](https://secrets.dyne.org)

-FXC is the underlying cryptographic protocol used in [Freecoin](https://github.com/pienews/freecoin).
-It is used to generate passwords that are split into pieces to be distributed to friends, so that when the password is lost it can be recuperated by putting together the pieces.
+Secrets uses the underlying cryptographic protocol developed in [Freecoin](https://github.com/PIENews/freecoin).
+It is used to split pins into pieces to be distributed to friends, so that when the pin is lost it can be recuperated by putting together the pieces.
+Secret sharing can have many other uses, depending from the context in which it is deployed and this tool aims at being a very simple and highly available implementation free for anyone to use.

-The FXC protocol and its use cases are explained in detail in this document [Implementation of digital social currency infrastructure (D5.5)](http://dcentproject.eu/wp-content/uploads/2015/10/D5.5-Implementation-of-digital-social-currency-infrastructure-.pdf) produced as part of the research conducted in the [D-CENT project](http://dcentproject.eu/resource_category/publications/).
+The FXC protocol and its use cases related to social digital currency are explained in detail in the deliverable [Implementation of digital social currency infrastructure (D5.5)](http://dcentproject.eu/wp-content/uploads/2015/10/D5.5-Implementation-of-digital-social-currency-infrastructure-.pdf) produced as part of the research conducted in the [D-CENT project](http://dcentproject.eu/resource_category/publications/).

 ## Prerequisites